nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-ceph-config.rst

     search path for cephx keyring files to find a key.

 sec_label_xattr(char, default "security.selinux xattr of the file")
+    Enable NFSv4.2 security label attribute.
+Ganesha supports "Limited Server Mode" as detailed in RFC 7204.
+Note that not all FSALs support security labels.

+cmount_path(string, no default)
+    If specified, the path within the ceph filesystem to mount this export on.
+It must be a subset of the EXPORT { Path } parameter.
+    If this and the other EXPORT { FSAL {} } options are the same between multiple exports, those exports will share a single cephfs client.
+With the default, this effectively defaults to the same path as EXPORT { Path }.

 CEPH {}
 --------------------------------------------------------------------------------